rankingsio/2021-yext-data-hub/rmd/03_final.md

 ![](03_final_files/figure-html/unnamed-chunk-2-1.svg)<!-- -->

-The average CTR inn _legal services_ for longtail keywords in the extended network (Google Maps, Google Search, Bing, Facebook, and the broader network) is of 2.66%.
+The average CTR in _legal services_ for longtail keywords in the extended network (Google Maps, Google Search, Bing, Facebook, and the broader network) is of 2.62%.

 ### Industry Comparison